 Each of these stages of a building’s life can present different IAQ problems.
 New buildings frequently suffer from IAQ problems due to the off-gassing of irritants from structural materials and furnishings.
 Middle-aged buildings often have a significant amount of asbestos within the structure.
 The problems in older buildings commonly result from antiquated mechanical systems that fail to provide uniform heating and cooling and grow microorganisms that are spread through the system.
 To measure the quality of air in a building, a building survey inspection should be conducted.

 Building surveys are a set of procedures used to evaluate the current performance of a building and to predict the quality of future performance.
 These procedures are useful in all stages in the life of a building, but are of most use when a problem has been identified.
-For indoor air quality survey and inspection information, Texas state agencies should contact the Texas Department of State Health Services or retain the services of a commercial indoor air quality inspection firm.
+For indoor air quality survey and inspection information, Texas state agencies should retain the services of a commercial indoor air quality inspection firm.